Someguy123/HiddenEverywhere/README.md

 New Domains
 ===========

-To add a new domain, simply fork the repo, add it to `data/urls.txt` at the bottom of the list, and submit a pull request.
+To add a new domain, simply fork the repo, add it to `data/urls.json` at the bottom of the list, and submit a pull request.
 It will be added ASAP.

-The format is: TITLE URL-PATTERN ONION-URL
+We use a simple JSON format, which is easy to modify.

 We only support the EXACT and WILDCARD matches in the [URL Pattern](https://developer.mozilla.org/en-US/Add-ons/SDK/Low-Level_APIs/util_match-pattern)